 1. The world’s largest free trade network

 Companies in Canada can take advantage of the world’s most comprehensive trade network.
 As a result of free trade agreements like the United States-Mexico-Canada Agreement (USMCA), the Comprehensive Economic Trade Agreement (CETA), and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), Canada is #1 in trade connections to G7 countries, including Japan, the United States and the entire European Union.
+We also have a new trade agreement with a post-Brexit United Kingdom that comes into effect on January 1, 2021.

 In total, we have trade agreements with more than 40 countries representing 1.6 billion customers and more than 60% of the global economy.